saivanji/test-linux-bootstrap/README.md

 ## Aur packages

 For every directory in ~/Aur run `makepkg -si` as a normal user to download and install aur packages

+## Proprietary packages

+- Slack.
+Temporary un-jail slack with `sudo rm /usr/local/bin/slack` command sign in with Firefox and apply playbook again to jail it back.